 - (Optional) SelectGroup HA Peersto display a single check box for firewalls that are in a high availability (HA) configuration.
 Icons indicate the HA state: green for active and yellow for passive.
 The firewall name of the secondary peer is in parentheses.For active/passive HA, add both peers to the same template so that both will receive the configurations.
 For active/active HA, whether you add both peers to the same template depends on whether each peer requires the same configurations.
 For a list of the configurations that PAN-OS synchronizes between HA peers, see High Availability Synchronization.

 - ClickOKto save the template stack.

 - (Optional) Configure a Template or Template Stack Variable.

-- Edit theNetworkandDevicesettings, as necessary.Renaming a vsys is allowed only on the local firewall, not.
+- Edit theNetworkandDevicesettings, as necessary.Renaming a vsys is allowed only on the local firewall.
 If you rename a vsys on Panorama, the result is an entirely new vsys or the new vsys name gets mapped to the wrong vsys on the firewall.In an individual firewall context, you can override settings that Panorama pushes from a stack in the same way you override settings pushed from a template, see Override a Template or Template Stack Value.

 - Filter the tabs to display only the mode-specific settings you want to edit:While Panorama pushes mode-specific settings only to firewalls that support those modes, this selective push doesn’t adjust mode-specific values.
 For example, if a template has firewalls in Federal Information Processing Standards (FIPS) mode and an IKE Crypto profile that uses non-FIPS algorithms, the template push will fail.
 To avoid such errors, use theModedrop-down in theNetworkandDevicetabs to filter mode-specific features and value options.